RobinWeiler/FocusMIM/README.md

 # Masked Image Modeling as a Framework for Self-Supervised Learning across Eye Movement

-This repository is the official implementation of Masked Image Modeling as a Framework for Self-Supervised Learning across Eye Movement (https://arxiv.org/abs/...).

 We investigate Masked Image Modeling in convolutional networks from a biological perspective.
 As shown in panel (b) of the figure below, the focused nature of primate perception offers a natural masking paradigm in which peripheral and inattended parts are less accessible.
 Predicting this masked content and revealing it via eye movements then creates a self-supervised task that, as we show, leads to learning of object representations.

+This repository is the official implementation of our paper

+Robin Weiler*, Matthias Brucklacher*, Cyriel M. A. Pennartz, Sander M. Bohté - [Masked Image Modeling as a Framework for Self-Supervised Learning across Eye Movement](https://arxiv.org/abs/2404.08526)

+&ast;equal contribution